saras152/Finding_Lane_Lines_on_the_Road/README.md

  * OpenCV 3.2.0
  * MoviePy 0.2.3.2
  * IPython 5.1.0

-This repo also contains a html file that shows the contents of the jupyter notebook after all the cells are run.

-This repo contains few folders to hold test images, test videos and output of test videos.
+This repo contains few folders to hold test images, test videos and output of test videos(this folder title is wrongly spelled, sorry for the typo).

 ### Reflection